hudsonUriel/bonisa/web/BONISA.md

 With Bonisa, the inclusion of more dynamic and visual impacting elements in presentations will make them more modern and interactive.

-And more important: it must be easy, quick and free to use
+And more important: it must be easy, quick and free to use.

 ## How to?